Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 Dentsu Inc.

-After working as an analyst and planner at a railway advertising agency, joined Dentsu Inc. Gained experience in communicating regional appeal through marketing and branding for over 20 public sector entities—from central government ministries to local municipalities—as well as the transportation and hospitality industries.
-Specializes in public-private co-creation leveraging research and facilitation.
-Certified Tourism Planner by the Japan Tourism Association; member of the "Dentsu Japan Brand Survey."
+After working as an analyst and planner at a railway advertising company, he joined Dentsu Inc. He has experience promoting regional appeal through marketing and branding for over 20 public sector entities—from central government ministries to local municipalities—as well as the transportation and hospitality industries.
+He specializes in public-private co-creation leveraging research and facilitation.
+He is a certified tourism planner by the Japan Tourism Association and a member of the "Dentsu Japan Brand Survey."